Backpacker Tax And What Does It Mean For You

 • Self-education expenses if you undertake a course that has a sufficient connection to your current employment.

-• Overtime meal expenses if you are required to work overtime and purchase additional meals as a result and receive an overtime meal allowance from your employer.
+• Overtime meal expenses if you are required to work overtime, purchase additional meals as a result, and receive no reimbursement from your employer.

-• Union fees and professional association membership costs can be claimed if they are related to your employment.
+• Union fees and professional association membership costs if they relate to your employment.

-• Tools and equipment used in your work that cost less than $300, which can be immediately deducted in the year of purchase.
+• Tools and equipment used in your work that cost less than $300.
+You can deduct these in full in the year of purchase.
 Items over $300 will need to be depreciated.

 Read: How Tax Deductions Can Reduce Your Tax Bill And Save $$$

-Employers are required to start paying employees superannuation on any income paid.
-This ensures that backpackers on working holidays in Australia gain the maximum advantage from their superannuation fund.
+Employers must pay employees superannuation on any income paid.
+This ensures backpackers on working holidays in Australia gain the maximum advantage from their superannuation fund.

-Backpackers are entitled to multiple superannuation accounts, though maintaining one fund is beneficial.
-Each fund charges fees and accumulating more money in one fund will earn higher interest when departing Australia.
+Backpackers can have multiple superannuation accounts.
+However, each fund charges fees, and accumulating more money in one fund will earn higher interest.
+So maintaining one fund is beneficial.

-Backpackers can choose how their superannuation is invested.
+Backpackers can choose how they wish to invest their superannuation earnings.
 Each fund offers investment options ranging from low to higher risk, allowing backpackers to decide the risk level for their superannuation.
 Obviously, higher risk investments offer higher potential earnings.
-If backpackers elect not to choose investments, their funds will default to a balanced option covering a range of investments.
+If backpackers elect not to pick their investments, their fund will default to a balanced option covering a range of investments.

-Superannuation in Australia is highly regulated to ensure citizens and permanent residents have sufficient finances in retirement.
-While backpackers working in Australia can claim superannuation, they must fulfill requirements to be eligible.
+Australia has a highly regulated superannuation system, ensuring citizens and permanent residents can enjoy sufficient finances in retirement.
+While backpackers who spent time working in Australia can claim the superannuation they earned, they must fulfill requirements to be eligible.

-To receive superannuation when leaving Australia, backpackers must:
+To receive superannuation when leaving Australia, you must:

-• Show they held an Australian Temporary Resident Visa
+• Show you held an Australian Temporary Resident Visa;

 • Not be an Australian citizen, New Zealand citizen, or permanent resident.

-Backpackers have only six months from the date their visa is expired or cancelled to claim superannuation.
+Note: Backpackers have only six months from the date of cancellation of their visa to claim superannuation.

-Some departing Australia are ineligible to claim superannuation.
+Some people departing Australia can’t immediately claim superannuation.
 While this likely does not affect most backpackers, those entitled to retire in Australia or receive an age pension are ineligible unless they are at retirement age.

 The tax withheld by the superannuation fund covers the backpacker’s tax obligations in Australia.
-They generally do not need to report the superannuation payment or tax withheld on an Australian tax return as they are considered non-residents for tax purposes.
+So you generally won’t have to report the superannuation payment or tax withheld on an Australian tax return.